Prednisone steals over nine critical nutrients from the body. This nutrient depletion is responsible for many prednisone side effects.

 Everyone on prednisone for more than 3 months should be taking calcium and vitamin D.

 Prednisone can cause the body to remove chromium through the urine.
 Chromium is a metal mineral which our bodies use to keep blood sugar steady.
 One of the most common side effects of prednisone is hyperglycemia, or high blood sugar, and may be caused by chromium deficiency.
 High blood sugar can lead to diabetes and weight gain.
+The loss of chromium from prednisone may cause elevated blood sugar, cholesterol, and triglycerides, and increase the risk of diabetes.
 It is important for those taking prednisone to have enough chromium.

 Using prednisone for a long time can lead to magnesium loss in urine.
 In our bodies, magnesium is related to bones, so when the body breaks down bones, the body gets rid of the magnesium.
+The loss of magnesium from prednisone may also lead to cardiovascular problems, asthma, osteoporosis, cramps and PMS symptoms in women.
 Magnesium may also help with keeping healthy blood sugar levels.

 When a person takes doses over 2.5 mg of prednisone per day, the hormone system called the HPA axis (hypothalamic-pituitary-adrenal gland axis), or “adrenal system,” is hijacked.
 The HPA axis helps control zinc levels, so when someone takes prednisone, zinc levels can fall.
 According to the CDC, “Zinc is a mineral that promotes immunity, resistance to infection, and proper growth and development of the nervous system.”
 Zinc can help maintain strong bones and healthy mood.